bluery0206/musicah/README.md

 # Musicah

 A PHP-based web application.
 It has the basic CRUD operations for music and User and Anon based views.

-A PHP-based web application for managing room reservations with role-based access control.
 Originally developed as a school project and revived to practice PHP concepts before learning Laravel.

 This was probably the very first commission I did (neither paid or not) while still getting started with PHP for our Software Engineering I course if I remember correctly.